ragpi/ragpi/README.md

 ### 3. API-Only Deployment

-For users looking to simplify their deployment by avoiding the need to deploy Celery workers alongside the API, this option provides a streamlined workflow:
+For users looking to simplify their deployment by avoiding the need to deploy Celery workers alongside the API:

 1. **Redis-Stack Server Setup**:

    - Use a Redis Stack server instance with data persistence.
 You can either:
-     - Obtain a managed instance from Redis Cloud, or
+     - Get a managed instance from [Redis Cloud](https://redis.io/cloud/), or Self-host Redis Stack by following the [official installation guide](https://redis.io/docs/latest/operate/oss_and_stack/install/install-stack/)
-     - Deploy and manage your own Redis stack server instance.
    - Note down the `REDIS_URL` for connecting to the Redis instance.

 2. **Deploy API**: